cliffordstevenson/project-manager/README.md

 ```
 AS a user,
 I WANT to be able to view my projects and the status of team
-SO THAT I have quick access to the information and that specific tasks can be logged.
+SO THAT managing multiple projects at once can be more organized
 ```

 ### Business Context